ucsd-cse15l-f22/ucsd-cse15l-f22.github.io/pages/syllabus.md

 To pass the course, you must fully pass **both** skill demonstrations.

 - **A** achievement:
-    - 7 or more lab participation (there are 8 labs that aren't skill demonstrations)
+    - 6 or more lab participation (there are 8 labs that aren't skill demonstrations)
     - All quizzes complete and correct, no more than 3 late
     - All but 3 handouts submitted complete, no more than 10 late
-    - All 5 lab reports complete, 4 with full credit/feedback addressed
+    - All 5 lab reports complete, at least 4 with full credit/feedback addressed
     - Passing score on **both** skill demonstrations (either initially or with the final make-up)
 - **B** achievement:
-    - 6 or more lab participation
+    - 5 or more lab participation
     - 9/10 quizzes complete and correct, no more than 5 late
     - All but 5 handouts submitted, any number can be late (up to the next lecture)
-    - All 5 lab reports complete, 3 with full credit/feedback addressed
+    - All 5 lab reports complete, at least 2 with full credit/feedback addressed
-    - Passing score on **both** skill demonstrations (either initially or with the final make-up)
+    - Passing score on **one of two** skill demonstrations (either initially or with the final make-up)
 - **C** achievement:
-    - 5 or more lab participation
+    - 4 or more lab participation
     - 7/10 quizzes complete and correct, submitted at any time
     - All 5 lab reports complete, at least 2 with full credit/feedback addressed
     - Over half of handouts submitted, any number can be late
-    - Passing score on **both** skill demonstrations (either initially or with the final make-up)
+    - Passing score on **one of two** skill demonstrations (either initially or with the final make-up)

 ## Consent to Participate in Educational Research